As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 It’s made from cement, water, silica, limestone flour, and reinforcing fibers.
 There are no organic materials present, which makes it less likely to rot.

 Cement board for outdoor use is classified as water resistant.
 However, it’s actually a bit more nuanced than that.
-It can still sustain water damage in freeze/thaw, high humidity, or coastal weather conditions.
+It can sustain water damage in freeze/thaw, high humidity, or coastal weather conditions.

-Anyway, cement board is meant to serve two main purposes in an outdoor kitchen.
+Anyway, cement board is meant to serve two purposes in an outdoor kitchen.
 First, as a protective barrier over metal or wood framing.
 Secondly, it provides the bonding surface for your cladding material.

 A quick word about cement blocks!
 Since this is already a masonry surface… Cement board is not needed to attach a finish.
 Simply apply the cladding material directly to the concrete block.